Generalized Nearest Neighbor Decoding: GNNDR with Restricted Forms

 \subsection{Constant Scaling Function}

 In this case, the GNNDR is of the following form:

-where $\alpha \in \mathbb{C}$ is a prescribed constant; that is, here we set the scaling function to be a constant, i.e., $f(y, v) = \alpha$, which should be chosen, together with $g(y, v)$, to maximize the GMI.
-We have the following result. \begin{prop} For the information transmission system model presented in Section \ref{sec:model}, under decoding metric (\ref{fixed scaling}), the resulting maximized GMI is given by
+where $\alpha \in \mathbb{C}$ is a prescribed constant; that is, here we set the scaling function to be a constant, i.e., $f(y, v) = \alpha$, which should be chosen, together with $g(y, v)$, to maximize the GMI. {Recognizing this case as the model treated in \cite[Prop.
+3]{zhang19jsac}, with complex-valued input $\rvx$ and extended output $(\rvy, \rvv)$, we immediately obtain the following result as a corollary of \cite[Prop.
+3]{zhang19jsac}.} \begin{prop} For the information transmission system model presented in Section \ref{sec:model}, under decoding rule (\ref{fixed scaling}), the resulting maximized GMI is given by

 achieved by

 \end{prop}